Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 17.7:
+Changes for version 17.8:

-This release mainly simplifies the code of the GTK+ 3 portion of the theme, with a few slight improvements to its appearance.
-Note that the prior release, version 17.6, implemented a number of major improvements to said portion.
+This release mainly simplifies the color-scheme of the foreground colors (i.e., the text colors) while making them consistent between the GTK+ 2 and 3 portions of the theme.
+It also improves the appearance of a few GTK+ 3 theme-elements, such as the calendar.

+Note that release version 17.6 implemented a number of major improvements to the GTK+ 3 portion of the theme.

 ![Computing-Machine-GTK-2.png](https://raw.githubusercontent.com/Jamie-Michelle/Computing-Machine/master/Computing-Machine-GTK-2.png)